ulilazmi08/Twitter-clone-API2/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-This is repo for auth using google api, still have bug on client_id
+This is repo for auth using google api, still have bug on client_id on google callback so its doesnt get through authentication